QUICK Library Research HELP. University Library provides assistance in many ways during library hours, especially during academic sessions:

 search resources and strategies that you've already tried.

 To request a RESERVATION to meet by Zoom, MS Teams, or in-person, please use the library's "Make an Appointment" page, selecting my name from the list of subject librarians.
+Appointments can be made up to 12 hours before a time option shown for me on the calendar.
 If my time options shown on the calendar don't work for you, you are welcome to send 2 or 3 days/times you could meet by email.
 I'll respond. :~)

 Sample open access resources (OER) listed below are linked at the Open Textbook Library or at the OER Commons.